jinghuazhao/GWAS-course/doc/SpiroMeta+UKB_summary.md

   * 279 GRS ~ respiratory traits (Figure 5a) and celiac disease (Figure 5b).
 * PheWAS (Figure 4, ST23).
 85 ~ standing height but no correlation with GIANT data.

+### Highlights

+* doubled the number of SNPs.
+* first study on PEF, 133/279 associated.
+* SNP-smoking interaction study.
+* GRS predictive of lung function and also COPD.
+* eQTL/pQTL-related work.
+* PheWAS.

 ### Additional information

 The following paper gave SNP-based heritability estimates of FEV1, FVC and FEV/FVC as 0.50, 0.54 ans 0.66, respectively.